conedevelopment/sprucecss-starter-kit/README.md

 **Sass Lint:** You can lint your SCSS files with [Stylelint](https://stylelint.io/) and [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) preset with the `npm run sass-lint` command.

 **Icons:** A starter kit uses a simple SVG-based icon solution.
 You can extend it through `assets/icon/icons.svg` file.
-To use the icons first, you have to include them in any Pug template (like you see it in the `home.pug`).
+To use the icons first, you have to include them in any Pug template (like you see it in the `index.pug`).
 We created an `icon` mixin with which you can easily include any icon as you see in the `testimonial.pug` file.

 ## License